Haoran830/Machine-Learning-Experiment/4-Dog-Breed-Recognition/README.md

 - OpenCV
 - tqdm

-You will also need to have software installed to run and execute an iPython Notebook
+You will also need to have software installed to run and execute a Jupyter Notebook

 ### Data
 1. Clone the repository and navigate to the downloaded folder.
 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it at location `dogImages/`.
 3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it at location `lfw/`.
 4. Download the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
 Place it at location `bottleneck_features/`.

 ### Run
 In a terminal or command window, navigate to the top-level project  directory (that contains this README) and run the following commands.
 This will open the Jupyter Notebook and project file in your browser.
 ```
 jupyter notebook dog_app.ipynb
 ```